New: Readopoly game - a reading challenge to encourage regular and wide reading.

 We do not charge for late return of books.
 If a book is late we send a reminder; if a book is not returned after 3 reminders we assume the student has lost the book and an invoice for the rrp (recommended retail price) is sent to their parents.
 If a book is returned damaged, an invoice will also be sent.

-All year 7s receive an induction to the library service when they join the school.
+All year students in year 7 receive an induction to the library service in September when they start.

 The Sixth Form Library